-- Saint Young Men: Buddha and Jesus share and apartment in Japan.
+- Saint Young Men: Buddha and Jesus share an apartment in Japan.
 They do ordinary day-to-day stuff.

-- Sam & Max: One's a dog.
+- Sam & Max: Freelance Police: One's a dog.
 The other's a hyperkinetic lagomorph.
-They Fight Crime
+They fight crime!

 - G.I.
 Robot., he's a robot.
 His buddy's a hard bitten G.I.
 They fight dinosaurs and Japanese giant robots until the robot is sent into space with military werewolves, vampires, etc. and the comic's creator.
 Bob Kanigher, man..